mounikaaa15/Linux-Repo/README.md

 ## 🚀 Key Takeaway

-Linux is not about commands — it is about understanding system behavior and debugging issues efficiently.
+Linux is not about commands — it is about understanding system behavior and debugging efficiently.